Your Competition Can Be Your Best Teacher

 Once you’ve assessed your competition, here are two next steps to consider:

 Your market research can be accomplished in little more than an afternoon — time well spent when you consider the fresh business intelligence it will yield.
 These insights will help you evaluate and direct your next strategic move, whether it’s a simple tone shift on your website, a new marketing campaign, or expanding payment options.
 So block off your calendar and start researching.
-You’ll be glad you did.
+You’ll be glad you took the time to learn from your best teacher.